Ọya: Syncretism

 In the Americas, Ọya is syncretized with Catholic saints such as Saint Teresa of Ávila (October, 15) and the Virgin of Candelaria (February, 2).

 Myths and legends

 Dominion over the dead

-Oyá gained control over the dead after dancing for Babalú Ayé, who, moved by her compassion and bravery, granted her dominion over the Eggun.
+Oyá gained control over the dead after dancing for Babalú Ayé, who, moved by her compassion and bravery, granted her dominion over the Eégún.
 This myth highlights her deep connection with death and spiritual transition.

 The nine children

 After struggling with infertility, Oyá was advised by a Babalawo to perform a sacrifice involving 18,000 sea snails, colored fabrics, and ram meat.
 She followed the instructions and gave birth to nine children, earning the name Iyansan.

-Eggun cult and rituals

-One tale tells of Oyá leading women’s secret rituals in the forest using a disguised monkey to frighten men.
-Upon being discovered by Ogun, the men reclaimed the cult but still recognized Oyá as its founder, calling her Oyá Igbalé.

 Paths of Ọya

-Ọya is believed to manifest in 23 avatars or paths:
+In some traditions, Ọya is believed to manifest in 23 avatars or paths: